achuwilson/easy_ur/README.md

 ```
 ### GUI tools.

-The robot can also be controlled using the GUI  by running
+The robot can also be controlled simultaneously using the GUI by running

 ```
 python3 easyGUI.py